onesamket/dBooks-clone/README.md

 npm start
 ```

-Now you'll need to pick a host to deploy it to.
+Now you'll need to pick a host to deploy it like vercel or render.

-### DIY

-If you're familiar with deploying node applications, the built-in Remix app server is production-ready.

-Make sure to deploy the output of `remix build`

-- `build/`
-- `public/build/`